 - 1. All UPS modules must be of the same series, and connected to the same bypass source. - 2.
-The bypass and rectifier input sources must be connected to the same neutral line input terminal. - Any RCD, if installed, must be of an appropriate setting and located upstream of the common neutral line input terminal.
+The bypass and rectifier input sources must be connected to the same neutral line input terminal. - 3.
+Any RCD, if installed, must be of an appropriate setting and located upstream of the common neutral line input terminal.
 Alternatively, the device must monitor the protective earth current of the system.
-Refer to Warning: High earth leakage current on page 3.
+Refer to Warning: High earth leakage current on page iii .Refer to Warning: High earth leakage current on page 1.